dextercd/Noita-Disable-Mod-Restrictions/README.md

 # Disable Mod Restrictions

-> ⚠️ NOTE: This repository is update irregularly.
+> ⚠️ NOTE: This repository is updated irregularly.
 Check the modworkshop post for the latest version.

 Noita mod that reenables features that are normally disabled when playing with mods.